 The best sources of information will vary depending on the type of business and circumstances, but here are some sources of information:

 - Demographic and economic data.
-Try the Romanian Institute of Statistics, or most recent Economic Census to find things like age range, income, number of businesses by type in a geographic area and total sales in your category.
-For even more information, a reference librarian can point you to other specialized databases.
+Try the Romanian Institute of Statistics, or most recent Economic Census to find things like age range, income, number of businesses by type in a geographic area and total sales in your industry.

 - Business groups.
 Your local chamber of commerce may be able to help you find the information you need.

 - Local universities.
 Sometimes professors at business schools are interested in having their graduate students do a market feasibility study for course credit.

 - Local competitors.
 If you’re starting a local business, shop the competition and check their websites.
 Or find a similar business in a similar city and ask to talk to the owner.
 Also, look for similar businesses for sale and contact the brokers for information like why they’re selling and what their financials are like.

 - National competitors.
 Do an online search of businesses in your industry and evaluate what they offer to help fine-tune your idea.

 - Potential customers.
 Talk with friends of friends but not your own friends or family, since they may not tell you the truth and old customers or existing customers if you’re already in business.
 This is the acid test to see if your plan is ready for prime time or needs tweaking.